sciZer0/7/v/README.md

 <h1>4 &nbsp Decreasing Circulating Supply</h1>

+Gas Fee are paid by Account Owners to process  transactions (instructions) on the blockchain.

+Rents are paid by Account Owners to keep accounts' data stored on the blockchain.

-Gas Fees are paid in the Vote token (in Hands).
+Gas Fees and Rents are paid in the Vote token (in Hands).

-All gas fees paid (100%) are burned.
+All the Gas Fees and Rents paid (100%) are burned.

-This results in decreasing the Vote token's Circulating Supply from day one.

 <i><b>
+This approach results in decreasing the Vote token's Circulating Supply from day one.

 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.

 At best, such a highly-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>